-According to an article in USA Today, John Figueroa, CEO of Omnicare, a company that provides prescription drugs to hospitals and nursing homes, has resigned a month after the company was forced to pay a $50,000 settlement for allegedly distributing drugs to nursing home patients without a signed prescription, without all of the prescription information, and not documenting prescriptions.
+According to an article by Reuters, John Figueroa, CEO of Omnicare, a company that provides prescription drugs to hospitals and nursing homes, has resigned a month after the company was forced to pay a $50,000 settlement for allegedly distributing drugs to nursing home patients without a signed prescription, without all of the prescription information, and not documenting prescriptions.

 The company settled the case with the U.S. Department of Justice for $50,000 on May 11, 2012.
 The settlement was made out of court so the company didn’t officially have to face the allegations of improper prescription distribution.